-Browse the Internet and compare the price and efficiency of our 80% efficient hot air panels to typical 12-17%% efficient solar electric (PV) panels that cost an average of $2-3 per installed watt, and you'll see why taxpayer funding and mounds of government red tape is needed to be able to afford an expensive rooftop PV array that makes enough electricity to power a hair dryer.
+Browse the Internet and compare the price and efficiency of our 80% efficient hot air panels to typical 13% efficient solar electric (PV) panels that cost an average of $9 per installed watt, and you'll see why taxpayer funding and mounds of government red tape is needed to be able to afford a $20,000 rooftop PV array that makes enough electricity to power a hair dryer.

-Now you know why solar PV electric is impractical for heating and powering your home.
+Now you know why solar PV electric is impractical for heating your home.
 It's just too expensive.

 Below you'll find the BISFA panel order links for all three sizes and the custom PV electric panel to power the fan off-grid.
 You can save on shipping costs for each pair of BISFA panels because we'll pay the extra shipping for the second panels when you order 2, 4 or 6 panels at a time.
 For fall and winter orders, expect 4-6 weeks for us to assemble and process your order due to a very high volume of orders.
 We're working hard to shorten processing times now that we have partnered with a large manufacturing company to assemble the panels.
-Check with us for updates on your estimated order processing time and for availability of panels
+Check with us for updates on your estimated order processing time.

 Each of our 8 foot long large BISFA heating panels will increase room temperatures by 10-15 degrees F or more, on all sunny days in well-insulated 500 square foot rooms with 8' ceilings.
 So to make a 1,000 square foot home feel much more comfortable, even on partly cloudy days, you would normally only need two panels, or add another to boost the heat even more--especially if you live in a less sunny or sub-zero location.
 The more air heating panels you install, the faster heating and warmer your home will be, and will remain warm well into the night.
 For smaller rooms or limited wall space, use our 4' or 6' panels.
 The 4' panel is perfect for small 100-150 square foot closed rooms, and the 6' panel works well in 250-300 square foot rooms with 8' ceilings.